Massive MIMO Radar for Target Detection: Main Results

-\section{Main results}
+\section{Main Results}

-The main result of this section is the derivation of a Wald-type test for \eqref{HT_base_x} under the misspecified white Gaussian data model (Assumption \ref{assumption1}).
-The proposed test has the valuable property to have, under $H_0$, an asymptotic distribution invariant w.r.t. $p_X$.
+The main result of this section is the derivation of a robust Wald-type test for \eqref{HT_base_x} with the valuable property to have, under $H_0$, an asymptotic distribution invariant w.r.t. $p_X$.
 The closed form expressions of its asymptotic distribution under both $H_0$ and $H_1$ will be provided.
-Since \eqref{HT_base_x} is a composite HT problem (i.e., it depends on the unknown deterministic signal parameter $\bar{\alpha}$) a prerequisite for the derivation of a decision statistic is the (asymptotic) analysis of the properties of a mismatched estimator of $\bar{\alpha}$ under Assumption \ref{assumption1}.
+Since \eqref{HT_base_x} is a composite HT problem (i.e., it depends on the unknown deterministic signal parameter $\bar{\alpha}$) a prerequisite for the implementation of a decision statistic is the derivation of an estimator $\hat{\alpha}$ of $\bar{\alpha}$.